PellaPella/sc-200-study/README.md

 -Threat Intelligence: A dedicated team provides strategic and technical insights to all SOC tiers, enhancing detection, response, and long-term defense strategies.

+# Mitigate incidents using Microsoft Defender

+## Using the Microsoft Defender portal

+The Microsoft Defender portal (https://security.microsoft.com/) is a unified security workspace for Microsoft 365, tailored for security teams.
+It provides integrated protection, detection, investigation, and response across email, devices, identities, apps, and cloud environments.

+Key features include:

+- Role-based dashboards with relevant insights and alerts based on user roles.

+- Centralized view of threats from various Microsoft security tools.

+- Streamlined access to security data, incidents, and evidence to aid quick remediation.

+Integrated solutions in the portal:

+- Defender for Office 365 – Protects email and Office 365 from threats.

+- Defender for Endpoint – Provides device threat detection and response.

+- Defender XDR – Correlates threat data across Microsoft 365 for complete attack analysis.

+- Defender for Cloud Apps – Secures SaaS/PaaS apps with visibility and threat protection.

+- Defender for Identity – Detects threats from compromised or malicious users via on-prem AD.

+- Defender Vulnerability Management – Identifies and helps fix security misconfigurations and vulnerabilities.

+- Defender for IoT – Protects industrial and OT systems.

+- Microsoft Sentinel – SIEM/SOAR platform that integrates with Defender XDR for advanced incident management.

 ## Configure alert and vulnerability notification rules

 ## Configure Microsoft Defender for Endpoint advanced features